ronancpl/HeavenMS/docs/feature_list.md

 * Some skills behaving oddly have been patched, such as Steal, Venomous Star/Stab, Heal and Mystic Doors.
 * Maker skill features properly developed.
 * Improved current Battleship skill, now showing the HP properly on buff tab and making visible for others after changing maps.
-* Server is using heuristics to calculate fee costs for the Maker (errors sums up to 8k mesos, reagent errors stacks up comformant with it's level).
+* Server is using heuristics to calculate fee costs for the Maker (errors sum up to 8k mesos, reagent errors stacks up conformant with its level).
 * New skill: Chair Mastery (max lv 1) - Players having this passive skill can gain a significant boost of HP/MP recovery when sitting on a field/map chair.
 * Mu Lung Dojo skills functional.
 * M. Magnet on bosses no longer crash.
 * M. Magnet on fixed mobs no longer crash - thanks shavit!
-* Skills that uses up HP/MP triggers pet autopot.
+* Skills that use up HP/MP triggers pet autopot.
 * Skills that imbue weapon with elemental attribute (WK Charges, Snow Charge, etc) is now visible for other players.

 Quests:

 * Doll house quest functional.
 * Quests can now reward properly items when matching a reward item with the player's job.
-* Quest rewards according to jobs works properly.
+* Quest rewards according to jobs work properly.
-* Reward selection and randomed reward works properly.
+* Reward selection and randomized reward work properly.
 * Loads of quests have been patched.
 * Meso requirement for starting/completing quests now must be met by the player.
 * Lots of job questlines (rewarding skills) have been patched/implemented.